MaterializeInc/materialize/doc/user/sql/create-source/kinesis-source.md

 Field | Use
 ------|-----
 _src&lowbar;name_ | The name for the source, which is used as its table name within SQL.
+_col&lowbar;name_ | Override default column name with the provided [identifier](../../identifiers).
+If used, a _col&lowbar;name_ must be provided for each column in the created source.
 **KINESIS ARN** _arn_ | The [AWS ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the Kinesis Data Stream.
 **WITH (** _option&lowbar;list_ **)** | Options affecting source creation.
 For more detail, see [`WITH` options](#with-options).